How Do I Use Minimum Values in Planning Analytics Workspace (PAW)?

 Read More

-Using MDX to Create a Dynamic Cube View
+How Do I Use MDX to Create a Dynamic Cube View in IBM Planning Analytics?

 IBM Planning Analytics (PA) subsets can be made dynamic by using multi-dimensional expressions (MDX).
 Doing so allows for automation and will ensure that subsets update if the dimension changes.
 MDX allows for many different use cases such as filtering by attributes, levels or using a wildcard search to display all elements that meet a specific…